Transitions Abroad Home.

 Travel Work Living Teach Intern Volunteer Study Language High School

-Cycling and Wine Tasting in Bordeaux, France
+Savoring Bordeaux: A Blend of Cycling and Wine Tasting

-Where Wine Truly Does Get Better With Age
+Where French Wines Get Better With Age

-A village in Bordeaux, France
+A village in Bordeaux, France.

 One of many beautiful villages in the wine-growing region of Bordeaux.
+Photo by Lies Ouwerkerk.

-The Médoc is located on the southeast side or left bank of the Gironde estuary, which is formed by the confluence of the Dordogne and Garonne Rivers and is Europe’s largest estuary.
+The Médoc is located on the southeast side or left bank of the Gironde estuary, formed by the confluence of the Dordogne and Garonne Rivers, and is Europe’s largest estuary.
 To its south, on the other side of Bordeaux city, the Graves/Pessac-Léognan region stretches for 30 miles along the southwest side of the Garonne River; most of the sweet white wine region is embedded in its southern half.
 Bourg/Blaye lies on the northeast side or right bank of the Gironde estuary and continues for several miles along the north side of the Dordogne River.
 St-Emilion-Pomerol-Fronsac is located to its east, also on the north side of the Dordogne.
 Entre-Deux-Mers lies between the Dordogne and Garonne Rivers.

 The geology, soils, and type of grapes produced differ in each region.
-St-Emilion, for example, rests upon a limestone plateau; its soil contains a significant amount of clay, and 60 per cent of its grapes are merlot.
+St-Emilion, for example, rests upon a limestone plateau; its soil contains a significant amount of clay, and 60 percent of its grapes are Merlot.
 The Médoc was once marshland; its soils are a mixture of gravel and sand, and most of its grapes are cabernet sauvignon.

-A vineyard in Bordeaux, France
+A vineyard in Bordeaux, France.

 A vineyard in Bordeaux.
 Photo by Lies Ouwerkerk.

-With this preparation, cyclists have two options: They can spend a couple of days in Bordeaux city or they can go into the countryside and start pedaling.
-Staying in the city for two or three days allows them to take advantage of one of the bus tours offered by the tourist office.
+With this preparation, cyclists have two options: They can spend a couple of days in Bordeaux city or go into the countryside and start pedaling.
+Staying in the city for two or three days allows them to take advantage of one of the bus tours offered by the Bordeaux tourist office.
 Each day of the week, Sunday through Saturday, the tourist office takes visitors to chateaus in different wine regions.
 The Saturday tour, for example, goes to two chateaus in the Médoc.
-Because the city and the Gironde estuary separate the Médoc from the other regions, going there by bus simplifies the route for touring the other regions.
+Because the city and the Gironde estuary separate the Médoc from the other regions, going there by bus simplifies the route for touring the different regions.
 It also introduces the oenophile to the vintification process and how it differs from chateau to chateau.

-Wine stored in oak barrels
+Wine stored in oak barrels in Bordeaux.

 Wine stored in oak barrels.
 Photo by Lies Ouwerkerk.